mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ### Sense Restistor Layout/Routing
 - How do you route a current sense resitors?
-- What's a kelvin connection for a sense resistor?
+- What is a kelvin connection for a sense resistor?
 What are the tradeoffs?

 ### Power Supply Layout/Routing
 - How do you route decoupling and bulk capacitors?

 ## Vias
-- What's a via?
+- What is a via?
 Why are they needed?
 - What are the different types of vias?
 What are their tradeoffs?
 - If I need to via between inner layers, what type of vias would I use?
 - When would I want filled vias?